Optically active additive: Physics of optically active technology

 In terms of wavelength, this relationship is an inverse one so that if an emitted photon is to be of short wavelength (high energy), the gap to be jumped by the electron must be a large one.
-The numerical relationship between these two aspects is the inverse of Planck's constant.
+The numerical relationship between these two aspects is the reciprocal of the Planck constant.
 Chemical engineers are able to devise molecules with these energy levels in mind, so as to adjust the wavelength of the emitted photons to produce a specific colour.